 At Hillborough Infant and Nursery School the computing curriculum is taught throughout the school day and is incorporated into a creative curriculum.
 Pupils have access to a suite containing thirty computers, enabling a full class of thirty pupils access to a computer at any one time.
 Pupils also have access to iPads which they can use across the school, as well as a range of day to day technology such as microphones, digital cameras, computer programming toys and more.
 We are excited about our new research suite that is currently under construction.

 At Hillborough Infant and Nursery School, it is important that the skills of computer science and computer literacy are not just delivered in isolation.
 We believe that imparting these skills and applying them for a purpose shows our pupils the tangible benefits of technology in our world and the outcomes that can be achieved.
 Last year we created and published our own books using Book Creator.
 Pupils had the opportunity to learn the skills required to input and edit text, images, photographs and even sound.
 At the end of the project pupils’ books were published to be sold to our families.
-This term we have focussed on using computers and tablets for taking images and inserting images into mashcams and texts.
-In KS1, we have been on an adventure with Kara, Winston and the Smart crew to learn more about internet safety.
+Last term we focussed on using computers and tablets for taking images and inserting images into mashcams and texts.
+In KS1, we went on an adventure with Kara, Winston and the Smart crew to learn more about internet safety.
 Click the link below to access this at home:

 In order to develop our pupil’s natural excitement and interest in computing, teachers deliver computing linked to exciting topics.
 We try to ensure the children understand first-hand that computing is a daily part of our modern world and the benefits and limitations of the technology we have access to.